siremi/Atomic-AI/README.md

 # Atomic Reach Developer Kit - API Libraries &amp; Prototypes

-This collection of libraries allows you integrate with the **Atomic AI platform** and perform real-time text analysis on any environment.
+This collection of libraries allows you integrate with the **Atomic AI platform** and perform real-time text analysis from any application.

 You will need an **API key** (OAuth2 consumer key and secret).
 If you don't have a key, please request it from our website: https://www.atomicreach.com/try-it/